 The Misleading Sales Job of ERP

-At its heart, ERP was a misleading and oversimplified, although a highly compelling, concept.
+At its heart, ERP was a misleading and oversimplified, although a highly compelling concept.
 It was never a good investment and now hinders a company’s ability to leverage the Internet and reduces its ability to gain value from its other applications.
 ERP was based upon several false assumptions that have been explained throughout this book.
-The central premise of ERP—that you could have a single set of integration applications from a single vendor that would always meet the implementing company’s needs and therefore greatly reduce and almost eliminate the need to integrate to other applications—was delusional when it was first proposed.
+The central premise of ERP—that you could have a single set of integration applications from a single vendor that would always meet the implementing company’s needs and therefore significantly reduce and almost eliminate the need to integrate to other applications—was delusional when it was first proposed.
 It is even more delusional now.

 How Cloud and (AWS and Google Cloud, etc..)
 Works Against ERP

 The future of information systems will involve mixing and matching the best solutions from a variety of vendors, with much of the data storage and processing being handled remotely.
-The IT burden on companies will be greatly reduced, and ERP has no place in this model.
+The IT burden on companies will be significantly reduced, and ERP has no place in this model.
 The more that companies cling to their ERP investments, the less they will be able to participate in this open approach to accessing application functionality.
 Forward-thinking companies will consider their ERP investments as what they are: sunk costs.
 They will migrate to better functionality in other systems and take a piecemeal approach to ERP.
-The logics that were used to sell ERP systems was never anything more than hypotheses.
-When I explain why any well-promoted concept should have evidence to support it, often the listener simply repeats the hypothesis back to me.
+The logics that were used to sell ERP systems were never anything more than hypotheses.
+When I explain why any well-promoted concept should have evidence to support it, often the listener repeats the hypothesis back to me.
 At that point, I have to say, “Yes that is the hypothesis, but there is no evidence to support it.”

 Of course, anyone has the right to propose any hypothesis they like.
 However, while a hypothesis may turn out to “make sense” or seem likely, it’s only through testing that we can know for sure.
-If a hypothesis has had a full opportunity to be tested (after 30 years, ERP has certainly had this opportunity) and has proven false, then it is time to dispense with the hypothesis and to move to a new one.
+If a hypothesis has had a full opportunity to be tested (after 30 years, ERP has undoubtedly had this opportunity) and has proven false, then it is time to dispense with the hypothesis and to move to a new one.
 That is how all knowledge advances.
-Two powerful vendors—SAP and Oracle—were installed at the top of the enterprise software hierarchy because of ERP.
+Two dominant vendors—SAP and Oracle—were installed at the top of the enterprise software hierarchy because of ERP.